vitorzaffari/electron-personal/README.md

-This is a personal pet project Im working on while learning how electron works
+This is a personal pet project I'm working on while learning how Electron works (for about an hour or so whenever I have free time).
+At the moment, it can take an input with a date and return how many days, weeks, months, or years are remaining.